php-toolkit/php-librarys/README.md

 # php-librarys

-some useful tool library of the php
+some useful basic tool library of the php

 > this is for php7 branch.
 If you are using php5, please see [php5](https://github.com/inhere/php-librarys/tree/php5)